 Collected information will not be used for tax administration or enforcement

 We’re collecting this information to research economic measures of income and effective tax rates.

 This information is important, so it will be a legal requirement for participants to complete the information requests.
 We will request information under section 17GB of the Tax Administration Act 1994 (the Act).
 This is a new legal power that allows us to collect information we consider is relevant for a purpose relating to the development of policy.

 Information requested under section 17GB of the Act has specific statutory protections which mean the information cannot be used by the Commissioner in proceedings against the person providing the information.

 This means that no information collected under section 17GB of the Act will be used to reassess anyone’s current or future taxable income.
 Only individuals working on the project will have access to the information collected under section 17GB.

 We will ensure the privacy and confidentiality of all the information we collect is protected.
 A Privacy Impact Assessment has been prepared for the project (see reports and assessments below).

 The final report from the project will contain aggregated data and will not identify individuals.

 The project will run for about 2 years, with multiple phases.

-Individuals in the population will be notified that they are in the population, and asked to confirm family details.
+Individuals in the population were notified that they are in the population, and asked to confirm family details.